The Jordan algebra of complex symmetric operators: Introduction

 Jordan algebras arose from the search for a new algebraic setting for quantum mechanics \cite{JordanVonNeuWig}, and turned out to have illuminating connections with many areas of mathematics.
 Any associative algebra gives rise to a Jordan algebra under the Jordan product $\circ$.
-By a Jordan operator algebra we mean a norm-closed subspace of $\BH$ closed under the Jordan product $\circ$.
-Thus both $\SC$ and $\BH$ are Jordan operator algebras, and $\SC$ is a Jordan subalgebra of $\BH$.
 Note that $A\in\SC$ implies $A^*\in \SC$.
 Hence $\SC$ is also selfadjoint.
-Selfadjoint Jordan operator algebras are known as $JC^*$-algebras \cite{Wright,McCrimmon,Upmeier,Russo}.
-Thus $\SC$ can be studied in the setting of $JC^*$-algebra, or more generally in the setting of Jordan operator algebra \cite{BW}.
+Selfadjoint Jordan operator algebras are known as JC$^*$-algebras \cite{Wright}.

 We remark that $\SC$ lies naturally in many more general contexts.
-In particular, $\SC$ has been studied under the name of Cartan factor of type II for many years.
-For example, $\SC$ is a concrete example of $J^*$-algebras.
-The latter was introduced and studied by L. Harris \cite{harris} as a generalization of $C^*$-algebras.
-It was shown that basic theorems for $C^*$-algebras, such as functional calculus and the Kaplansky density theorem, can be generalized to $J^*$-algebras and hence to $\SC$.
-In their paper \cite{Bunce} , L. Bunce, B. Feely and R. Timoney studied operator space structures of $\SC$ and some other type of Cartan factors as $JC^*$-triples.
-An explicit construction of a universal ternary ring of operators (TRO) generated by $\SC$ was given.
-Also the universally reversibility of $\SC$ was proved.
-All these work suggests a rich structure theory of $\SC$.
+In fact, $\SC$ has been studied under the name of Hermitian type Cartan factor for many years.
+There are six types of Cartan factors, namely rectangular type, Hermitian type, symplectic type, triple spin factors and two finite-dimensional exceptional Cartan factors.
+Cantor factors arose in \'{E}.
+Cartan's classification of finite dimensional bounded symmetric domains (see \cite{Cartan35} or \cite[Theorem 2.5.9]{ChuCH}) and play an important role in the proof of the Gelfand-Naimark theorem for JB$^*$-triples \cite{FriedmanRusso}.
+Any JB$^*$-triple is triple isomorphic to a closed subtriple of an $l_\infty$-sum of Cartan factors (\cite[Theorem 3.3.19]{ChuCH}).

-In this paper we concentrate on the special Jordan operator algebra $\SC$, and develop some algebraic properties of the space $\SC$ (ideals, Schatten classes, automorphisms, density of invertibles) as well as some properties of individual elements (normal operators, invertible operators, irreducible operators, multiplication operators).
+This paper focuses on the special Jordan operator algebra $\SC$, and aims to present some applications of recent advances in the theory of c.s. operators to the Jordan structure of $\SC$.
+We shall prove some results concerning the algebraic aspect of the space $\SC$, including Jordan ideals, Schatten $p$-classes, automorphisms, invertibles, multiplication operators.
+We obtain $\SC$-analogues of some classical results concerning $\mathcal{B(H)}$, showing that $\SC$ is far more similar to the associative operator algebra $\BH$ than was suspected.